 Slow it way down, and live in the here and now.
 Moment by moment.
 Day by day.

 Let go of control and trust the process.

 I used to plan out every detail of my life and set goals and write to do lists and all that (and I still do to some extent) but at some point I realized that the plans I have for my life aren’t necessarily the right plans.

-We’re only capable of imagining so much for our own lives when really we have no idea what we’re capable of.
 If you think about it, you can only really imagine what you’ve already experienced or what you’ve heard about previously.
 There could be so many potential futures for you that you’re not even aware of right now.

 So while I continue to have a focus for my life and try to make things concrete, I stay open to the idea that the only concreteness in the world is what humans have created, and there may be a better path for my life that I couldn’t have imagined myself.